Skip to content

 Dave from Bendigo: The Rural Challenge

 "The difference was immediate," he says.
-"I reckon I saved myself at least $2,000 over three years, plus my system is running like new."
-Dave now does a quick clean monthly during the dusty season, which takes him less than 15 minutes with his maintenance routine dialed in.
+"I reckon I saved myself at least $2,000 over three years, plus my system is running like brand new."
+Dave now does a quick clean monthly during the dusty season, which takes him less than 15 minutes with his maintenance routine perfectly dialed in.

 The Singh Family in Brisbane: Battling Humidity

 Regular cleaning with HydroCell Tradie not only improved the system's performance but dramatically improved their daughter's symptoms.
-"The antimicrobial properties really do make a difference," Mrs. Singh reports.
+"The antimicrobial properties really do make a massive difference," Mrs. Singh reports.
 "We clean the indoor unit every two months now without fail."

 Taking Action: Your Next Steps to AC Excellence

 1. Assess your current situation.
 How long has it been since your coils were cleaned?
-Is your system showing any symptoms of dirty coils like reduced cooling or higher bills?
+Is your system showing any symptoms of dirty coils like noticeably reduced cooling or higher bills?

 2. Gather your supplies.
-Based on your system type, choose the appropriate coil cleaning products for your needs.
+Based on your system type, safely choose the appropriate coil cleaning products for your needs.

 4. Create a maintenance schedule.
-Use your phone's calendar to set reminders for regular maintenance based on the recommendations above.
+Use your phone's calendar to set repeating reminders for regular maintenance based on the recommendations above.

 5. Monitor the results.
-Take note of your electricity usage before and after cleaning to see the real-world savings for yourself.
+Take strict note of your electricity usage before and after cleaning to see the real-world savings for yourself.

 our Next Steps to AC Excellence

-Remember, your air conditioner is one of the most expensive appliances in your home to run.
-A small investment in maintenance tools and an hour of your time every few months can save you thousands over the life of your system.
+Remember, your air conditioner is one of the most expensive appliances in your entire home to run.
+A small investment in maintenance tools and an hour of your time every few months can easily save you thousands over the life of your system.

 save money from electric bill